Man smoking cannabis at a Missouri-style private lounge

 No – Missouri has no official license for consumption lounges.
 Public use and sales remain illegal.
 Any Missouri cannabis lounge must operate as a private club with no state oversight.

-Are private cannabis clubs legal?
+Are private cannabis clubs legal in MO?

 Not explicitly.
 Clubs operate in a legal gray area; some localities tolerate them if they adhere to private club laws.
 Technically, selling membership fees might be seen as illegal drug facilitation, so caution is needed.